 Some city, county, and state parks have access to a lake or river for fishing.
 Often rivers and lakes are located on federally owned public land, which you can access year-round, conditions permitting.
 Many towns show local fishing, at both lakes and rivers.

-Fishing in Colorado City Parks
+Fishing in City and County Parks

 Most city and county parks provide a beautiful slice of nature, close to home and free to use.
 Some have lakes, ponds, and rivers prime for fishing.
 Reference local rules and regulations to see what kind of fishing is allowed.

-Fishing in Colorado National Forests
+Fishing in National Forests

 Eleven national forests cover millions of acres throughout the Rocky Mountains.
 They are spread across the state, west of the plains.
 Year-round outdoor recreation can be found in these free, federal lands, from fishing and camping to snowmobiling and Nordic skiing.

-Fishing in Colorado National Monuments
+Fishing in National Monuments

 These eight monuments preserve natural and man-made landmarks.
-Generally, national monuments have fewer restrictions than national parks, they are therefore much more pet friendly.
+Generally, national monuments have fewer restrictions than national parks, they are therefore much more pet-friendly.
 Most offer camping opportunities and various other chances for outdoor recreation.

-Fishing in Colorado National Parks
+Fishing in National Parks

 Four of Colorado’s biggest gems are preserved in national parks.
 These signature sites have to be on your local bucket list, as they all offer something unique, from high alpine tundra and steep canyons to cliff dwellings and sand dunes.

-Fishing in Colorado National Recreation Areas
+Fishing in National Recreation Areas

 The two national recreation areas are home to the largest bodies of water in the state, Blue Mesa Reservoir, and Lake Granby.
 Both are a haven for water sports, permitting all types of boating and fishing.
 Each park has more than one marina for boat rentals.

-Fishing in Colorado National Wildlife Refuges
+Fishing in National Wildlife Refuges

-Fishing in Colorado State Parks
+Fishing in State Parks

 More than three dozen state parks provide a chance for fishing.
 Bring your valid Colorado fishing license with you and catch that trophy trout.
 You can cast a line year-round at many of the parks, sometimes into a frozen lake if that’s your thing.

-Fishing Spots in Colorado
+Other Fishing Spots in Colorado

 While there are plenty of national parks, forests, and refuges to fish at within the state to fish, some areas don’t fit into the aforementioned categories.